Understanding used truck finance

-Compared with financing a new truck, used vehicle lending may involve additional consideration of mileage, maintenance history, age, condition, and residual value.
-Many lenders still finance used heavy vehicles when the truck meets valuation and underwriting requirements.
+Compared with financing a new commercial vehicle, used truck finance may involve additional assessment of kilometres, maintenance history, operating condition, service records, resale value, and the expected commercial life of the truck.
+Many lenders still finance used heavy vehicles when the asset meets valuation, underwriting, and commercial suitability requirements.

 Vehicle age